September 04, 2018|

 “Our members’ concerns echo those of motorists across Wisconsin.
 They are frustrated by deteriorating roads and bridges and most believe today’s policy and spending framework isn’t getting the job done,” said Nick Jarmusz, Wisconsin Director of Public Affairs, AAA-The Auto Club Group.

 Raising the gas tax, using general revenue and charging tolls on new and existing roads garnered the most support, but a clear consensus on how to increase funding for roads remains elusive.
-And members were split on whether they would be willing to pay more in taxes or fees to improve the state’s transportation system, with 46 percent saying yes and 54 percent saying no.

 |Percentage of Survey Respondents Supporting Each Funding Option |